Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 that can be pulled down or retracted.
 We have most of the original boxes and

-a number of curtains, though their individual condition has not been evaluated yet.
+curtains, though their individual condition has not been evaluated yet.

 Current fundraising efforts will now and in the foreseeable future be for